kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 ## Evening time
 ### like morning or evening?
-personally, I prefer evening, because it's different form the daytime, you need to work in the daytime, but the evening belongs to me, I can do anything I want to do.
+personally, I prefer evening, because it's different form the daytime, I need to work in the daytime, but the evening time belongs to me, I can do anything I want to do.
 ### what do you usually do in the evening
 Generally, I watch TV shows or sport games in the evening. empty my mind and don't think about anything at work, to unwind me.